-The overall objective of the present package is to provide a large variety of functions for the best known approaches to nonparametric boundary regression, including the vast class of methods employed in both Monte Carlo comparisons of Daouia et al. (2015) and Noh (2014) as well as other promising nonparametric devices, namely the extreme-value techniques of Gijbels and Peng (2000), Daouia et al. (2010) and Daouia et al. (2012).
+The overall objective of the present package is to provide a large variety of functions for the best known approaches to nonparametric boundary regression, including the vast class of methods employed in both Monte Carlo comparisons of Daouia et al. (2016) and Noh (2014) as well as other promising nonparametric devices, namely the extreme-value techniques of Gijbels and Peng (2000), Daouia et al. (2010) and Daouia et al. (2012).
 The various functions in the npbr package are summarized in Table 1.
 We are not aware of any other existing set of statistical routines more adapted to data envelope fitting and robust frontier estimation.
-Only the classical nonsmooth FDH and DEA methods can be found in some available packages dedicated to the economic literature on measurements of the production performance of enterprises, such as the programs Benchmarking by Bogetoft and Otto (2011) and FEAR by Wilson (2008).
+Only the classical nonsmooth FDH and DEA methods can be found in some available packages dedicated to the economic literature on measurements of the production performance of enterprises, such as the R package Benchmarking (Bogetoft and Otto 2011).
 Other contributions to the econometric literature on frontier analysis by Parmeter and Racine (2013) can be found at http://socserv.mcmaster.ca/racinej/Gallery/Home.html.
 The package npbr is actually the first free specialized software for the statistical literature on nonparametric frontier analysis.
 The routines included in npbr are user friendly and highly flexible in terms of estimation specifications.
 They allow the user to filter out noise in edge data by making use of both empirical and smooth fits as well as (un)constrained estimates under separate and simultaneous multiple shape constraints.
 They also provide smoothing parameter selection for the innovative methods based on local linear techniques, polynomial splines, extreme values and kernel smoothing, though the proposed selection procedures can be computationally demanding.
+To solve the different involved optimization problems, we mainly use the Rglpk package (Theussl and Hornik 2017, version $\geq 0.6-2$) based on the C library GLPK (Makhorin 2017), version 4.61.